kristinemlarson/gnssrefl/tests/use_cases/use_tggo.md

 Because the GNSS station is ~12 meters above the water, we are too close to the L1 Nyquist for a receiver that is sampling at 30 seconds.
 I recommend using the 15 second files that BFG started producing in summer 2022.
-Using <code>rinex2snr</code>, make the following choices:
+Make the following choices:

 - station tggo00deu (the longer station name will tell the code to find RINEX 3 instead of RINEX 2.11)
 - archive bfg
-- orb gnss (you can also use rapid after mid-2021)
+- orb rapid (you can also use gnss if you prefer)
 - samplerate 15

 <code>rinex2snr tggo00deu 2022 234 -archive bfg -orb rapid -samplerate 15</code>